• Art magazine

 Details about the exhibition in Munich

-The exhibition is presented in the LSK gallery , which is located in the House of Art House, a place where the challenging past of the building opened in 1937 is particularly noticeable.
+The exhibition is presented in the LSK Gallery , which is located in the air-raid shelter of the Haus der Kunst, a place where the challenging past of the building, which opened in 1937, is particularly palpable.

-"Velvet Terrorism: Pussy Riot's Russia" follows the solo exhibitions of the African American artist Tony Cokes (2022) and the indigenous film collective, located in Australia, karrabing (2023), which represented overlooked stories by new language remedies.
+“Velvet Terrorism: Pussy Riot’s Russia” follows the solo exhibitions of African American artist Tony Cokes (2022) and the Indigenous, Australian-based film collective Karrabing (2023), which presented overlooked stories through new means of expression.

-Like these two previous exhibitions in the former bunker, "Velvet Terrorism: Pussy Riot's Russia" aims to expand the limits of exhibition design and create a dense experience that represents a fundamental chapter of recent history and the presentation of a groundbreaking practice.
+Like these two previous exhibitions in the former bunker, “Velvet Terrorism: Pussy Riot’s Russia” aims to push the boundaries of exhibition design and create a dense experience that represents a fundamental chapter of recent history and the presentation of a groundbreaking practice that reinvents media language.

-The exhibition invites you to take the time and experience a personal journey to read the texts written by Maria Alyokhina Handisch in a room in which a flood of videos and countless photographs in colors, with humor, punk and noise merge.
+The exhibition invites visitors to take their time and experience a personal journey to read the texts handwritten on the walls by Maria Alyokhina in a room where a flood of videos and countless photographs merge in color, humor, punk and noise.

-"Velvet Terrorism: Pussy Riot's Russia" in the Haus der Kunst was created out of passionate conversations with the Icelandic artist Ragnar Kjartansson, who first met Maria Alyokhina in Moscow.
-"Velvet Terrorism: Pussy Riot's Russia" is organized by Maria Alyokhina and Kling & Bang, Reykjavik and brought on tour.
+“Velvet Terrorism: Pussy Riot’s Russia” at Haus der Kunst arose from passionate conversations with the Icelandic artist Ragnar Kjartansson, who first met Maria Alyokhina in Moscow.
+“Velvet Terrorism: Pussy Riot’s Russia” is organized and touring by Maria Alyokhina and Kling & Bang, Reykjavik.

-The House of Art has been planning the exhibition since the beginning of 2023. curated by Ragnar Kjartansson, Ingibjörg Sigurjónsdóttir and Dorothee Maria Kirch (Kling & Bang, Reykjavik); Lydia Antoniou, Andrea Lissoni and Margarita (Haus der Kunst Munich).
+The Haus der Kunst has been planning the exhibition since the beginning of 2023.
+Curated by Ragnar Kjartansson, Ingibjörg Sigurjónsdóttir and Dorothee Maria Kirch (Kling&Bang, Reykjavik); Lydia Antoniou, Andrea Lissoni and Margarita (Haus der Kunst Munich).

 Joachim Rodriguez y Romero